Grant Administration Tool Box

 SUB-AGREEMENTS (sometimes called subcontracts, subawards):

-Because of possible restrictions imposed by the sponsor, all sub-agreements must be closely coordinated with OSP.
+Because of possible restrictions imposed by the sponsor, all sub-agreements must be closely coordinated with SPARC.
 A letter of commitment, scope of work and detailed budget with budget justification will be needed from the PI to prepare sub-agreement.
 The sub-agreement with scope of work, budget and budget justification will be forwarded to the other institution and a signature obtained by the institution’s sponsored programs office.